nirvair09/Advance_MERN_AUTH_Service/readme.md

 ## 🔑 Core Functionalities Explained

 ### 1. **User Registration**
-- On signup, user details are validated and password is hashed with bcrypt.
+- On signup, user details are validated and password is hashed using bcrypt.
-- A **JWT token** and a **verification email** are sent.
+- A **JWT token** and **verification email** are generated.
-- The verification link:
+- Verification link example:
 ```

 ${process.env.CLIENT_URL}/verify/${verificationToken}